bfararjeh/bfararjeh/README.md

 ### About me;

-  > Experience in Python, Dart/Flutter
+  > Experience in Python, Dart/Flutter, Java

-  > Working on utilising GitHub more and expanding my portfolio
+  > Currently working on my Final Year Project
->

 ### Socials;

   > @balfararjeh on Twitter

-  > bahafararjeh@hotmail.com
+  > Email at bahafararjeh@hotmail.com